mikecat/misaki_picker/README.md

 Misaki Font Picker
 ==================

-This tool generates images by picking specified characters from [8×8-dot Japanese font "Misaki Font"](https://littlelimit.net/misaki.htm).
+This tool generates images by picking specified characters from [8×8-dot Japanese font "Misaki Font"](https://littlelimit.net/misaki.htm) and related fonts.
 This tool should be useful to embed only subset of characters to use for displaying.

 ## Usage